eappel/RGBColorSlider/README.md

 ## Usage

-To use RGBColorSlider in your project, you need to include the following
+To use RGBColorSlider in your project, you first need to import the following headers:

     #import "RGBColorSlider.h"
     #import "RGBColorSliderDelegate.h"